wombleton/gitlaw-nz/acts/B/Biosecurity Act 1993.md

 ##### 10 Validation of biosecurity clearances, etc

-*   (1) Any biosecurity clearances or the exercise of other powers under Part 3 of the principal Act before the commencement of this Act (including, but not limited to, biosecurity clearances given in accordance with the _Import Health Standard for the Importation into New Zealand of Specified Bee Products from Australia,_ dated 2 August 2006) are, and always have been, as valid and effectual as if this Act had come into force on 29 July 1998\.
+*   (1) Any biosecurity clearances or the exercise of other powers under Part 3 of the principal Act before the commencement of this Act (including, but not limited to, biosecurity clearances given in accordance with the _Import Health Standard for the Importation into New Zealand of Specified Bee Products from Australia_, dated 2 August 2006) are, and always have been, as valid and effectual as if this Act had come into force on 29 July 1998\.

     (2) However, a validation under subsection (1) only applies to a biosecurity clearance or exercise of other power if, and to the extent that, the clearance or exercise of other powers is invalid because it applies to goods---